Hair follicle: Structure

 Other structures associated with the hair follicle include the cup in which the follicle grows known as the infundibulum, the arrector pili muscles, the sebaceous glands, and the apocrine sweat glands.
 Hair follicle receptors sense the position of the hair.

 Attached to the follicle is a tiny bundle of muscle fiber called the arrector pili.
 This muscle is responsible for causing the follicle lissis to become more perpendicular to the surface of the skin, and causing the follicle to protrude slightly above the surrounding skin (piloerection) and a pore encased with skin oil.
 This process results in goose bumps (or goose flesh).

 Also attached to the follicle is a sebaceous gland, which produces the oily or waxy substance sebum.
 The higher the density of the hair, the more sebaceous glands that are found.

 Variation

-There are ethnic differences in several different hair characteristics.
+There are racial differences in several different hair characteristics.
 The differences in appearance and texture of hair are due to many factors: the position of the hair bulb relative to the hair follicle, size and shape of the dermal papilla, and the curvature of the hair follicle.
-The scalp hair follicle in Caucasians is elliptical in shape and, therefore, produces straight or wavy hair, whereas the scalp hair follicle of people of African descent is more curvy, resulting in the growth of tightly curled hair.
+The scalp hair follicle in people of European descent is elliptical in shape and, therefore, produces straight or wavy hair, whereas the scalp hair follicle of people of African descent is more curvy, resulting in the growth of tightly curled hair.